shaffex/shaffex.github.io/PluginViews.md

 ### Example: Text with Subtitle
 In this example, we create a simple view that displays a title and subtitle, both of which can be defined in the XML.
+To create a custom view plugin, you need to conform to the `CustomViewPlugin` protocol.

 ```swift
 struct TextWithSubtitle: CustomViewPlugin {